kstenerud/concise-encoding/cbe-specification.md

  * All map keys must have corresponding values.
 A key with a missing value is invalid.
  * Map keys must not be container types, the `nil` type, or values the resolve to NaN (not-a-number).
  * Maps must not contain duplicate keys.
 This includes numeric keys of different widths or types that resolve to the same value (for example: 16-bit 0x1000 and 32-bit 0x00001000 and 32-bit float 1000.0).
  * An array's length field must match the byte-length of its data.
-An invalid array length may not be directly detectable, but in such a case will likely lead to other invalid encodings due to array data being interpreted as other types.
+An invalid array length might not be directly detectable, but in such a case will likely lead to other invalid encodings due to array data being interpreted as other types.
  * All UTF-8 sequences must evaluate to complete, valid characters.
  * RESERVED types are invalid, and must not be used.
  * Metadata keys beginning with `_` must not be used, except for those listed in this specifiction.